openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 If you want electricity tax included in your total price, please add either `electricity-tax` or `reduced-electricity-tax` to the group - depending on which one applies.
 See [Electricity Tax](#electricity-tax) for further information.

+#### Currencies

+There are some existing limitations related to currency support.
+While the binding attempts to update channels in the correct currency, such attempts may face rejection.
+In such cases, the binding will resort to omitting the currency unit.
+While this ensures correct prices, it's important to note that the currency information may be incorrect in these instances.

 #### Value-Added Tax

 VAT is not included in any of the prices.